inktrap/pytyle3/STATUS.md

 ## Use xcffib instead of xcb

-Actually, don't do this! pytyle3's ``compat.py`` imports xcffib and you can replace the remaining xcb imports selectively.
+Actually, don't do this! xpybutil's ``compat.py`` imports xcffib and you can replace the remaining xcb imports selectively.

 ~~~
 sed 's/xcb/xcffib/g' -i *.py
 sed 's/xcb/xcffib/g' -i **/*.py
 ~~~

 Also, there are some exceptions: <https://github.com/tych0/xcffib>

+However, I replaced xcb.xproto imports in ``pt3/client.py``

 ## Tabs to spaces